pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

   - The rules from Appendix A of {{?RFC9460}} apply.
 - All the requirements in Section 2.1 of {{?RFC9460}} apply.

 TODO: SVCB allows an empty list.
-I guess it is not a problem, it is small and will be simply ignored?
+I guess it is not a problem, it is small and will simply be ignored?

 ## RDATA Wire Format

-The RDATA portion of the RRtypes has variable length and entirely consists of a single "DelegInfos" element:
+The RDATA portion of the RR types has variable length and entirely consists of a single "DelegInfos" element:

         +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
         /                         DelegInfos                            /
         +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

-The format of the DelegInfos element is identical to the format of the SvcParams element defined in Section 2.2 {{?RFC9460}}, including the requirements for strictly increasing numeric order of keys and duplicate keys not being allowed.
+The format of the DelegInfos element is identical to the format of the SvcParams element defined in {{?RFC9460}} Section 2.2, including the requirements for strictly increasing numeric order to keys and no key duplication allowed.

 All the requirements in Section 2.2 of {{?RFC9460}} apply.

-The DelegInfos element is a (possibly empty) sequence of individual DelegInfo elements.
+The DelegInfos element is a sequence of individual DelegInfo elements.
-The wire format of an individual DelegInfo element is the same as for a SvcParam element, but it references DelegInfo elements instead of SvcParam elements:
+The wire format of an individual DelegInfo element is the same as for a SvcParam element, but it references DelegInfo elements instead of SvcParam elements.
+Note that though SVCB allows SvcParams to be absent, DELEG will always require at least one DelegInfo in DelegInfos.

                     +0 (MSB)                            +1 (LSB)
         +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+